kekgan/Video-Games-Sales-Analysis/README.md

 From our heatmap, we can see that Global Sales has a high correlation with both NA and EU sales, much higher than JP and Other regions.
 This perhaps suggests that those two regions make up a majority of the sample count, or that their preferences are generally the most aligned with the Global audience.
 We will continue to zoom into the specifics of how each variable affects the Global Sales in the follow sections.

 #### 3.2) Explored Sales By Region:
 First we categorised games published by year and found that there were large increases after the years 1990 and 2000.
 We credited these results to the increasing presence of computers in homes and the release of the PlayStation 2 and XBOX respectively.

 Next, we grouped and compared video game sales over the years.
 Our findings show that NA produced more video game sales than EU, JP and other region sales in every single year (even though it was close in 1980).
 We can also see that the 3 years with the most sales are 1986, 2000 and 2003.
 Zooming in on those years in the dataset, these years saw the release of the original Legend of Zelda in 1986, Pokemon Crystal and Final Fantasy IX in 2000, and Need for Speed Underground and Mario Kart: Double Dash!! in 2003.
 Our findings also showed the periods with low video games sales, such as between 1983-1985 and 2004-2010, which both denoted periods of global recession.

 We then plotted a pie chart consolidating all the years and showed us the overall proportion of sales overall.
 From the pie chart, it is clear to see that NA sales make up a huge proportion of sales, accounting to almost half of all sales.
 This could be why NA Sales were shown to have an extremely high correlation with Global Sales earlier.
 EU has a population of 448 million people, Japan with 125 million and NA with 579 million.
 Even though NA's population is about 30% more than EU's population, the proportion of sales in NA are almost double that of EU.
-EU's population is more than triple that of Japan's, but Japan's sales still add up to more than half that of EU's.Overall, these numbers suggest that taking into account their respective population sizes, video games are the most popular in NA, followed by Japan, then EU and lastly the rest of the world.
+EU's population is more than triple that of Japan's, but Japan's sales still add up to more than half that of EU's.
+Overall, these numbers suggest that taking into account their respective population sizes, video games are the most popular in NA, followed by Japan, then EU and lastly the rest of the world.

 #### 3.3) Explored Sales By Genre:
 Here, we look at the number of games pubished by genres.
 We find that Action and Sports games overshadow the other genres.